 - Even though I didn’t tear the slices of baklava inside out, I’m a horrid baklava cutter.
 My rows were not only incredibly uneven, but raggedy.
 Three sizes of baklava in one pan.

-- Super sharp knife comes in handy, as does a super sharp ability to draw straight lines.
+- A super duper sharp knife comes in handy, as does a super sharp ability to draw straight lines.

 - Yes, I did attempt to make each slice pretty with phyllo hearts.
 FAIL But the roses came out nice.

 - I didn’t want diamond shapes, I really wanted squares!